barryclark/jekyll-now/_posts/2017/2017-06-02-Norsaga-Odds-and-Endings-Preview.md

 You won't be sorry you did.

-*A prototype copy of Noreaga: Odds and Endings was provided free for preview by Meromorph Games.*
+*A prototype copy of Norsaga: Odds and Endings was provided free for preview by Meromorph Games.*